 Photo by Daniel Gritzer

-We caught up with Casella to understand his passion behind prosciutto and how it all begins from the very soil that he raises his happy pigs on.
+We spoke with Casella to understand his passion behind prosciutto and how it all begins from the very soil that he raises his happy pigs on.

 Photo by Pia Tempestini

-Q & A Why is using heritage pigs an important practice for you?
+ICONIC LIFE: Why is using heritage pigs an important practice for you and.
+Your prosciutto?

-Q & A Where can consumers find your prosciutto?
-Do you have plans for your Prosciutto Speciale in 2019?
+ICONIC LIFE: Where can consumers find your prosciutto?
+Do you have plans for your Prosciutto Speciale in 2020?